logstash-plugins/logstash-filter-aggregate/README.md

 # Logstash Filter Aggregate Documentation

 The aim of this filter is to aggregate informations available among several events (typically log lines) belonging to a same task, and finally push aggregated information into final task event.

-This is a plugin for [Logstash](https://github.com/elastic/logstash).

-It is fully free and fully open source.
-The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.

-## Documentation

-Logstash provides infrastructure to automatically generate documentation for this plugin.
-We use the asciidoc format to write documentation so any comments in the source code will be first converted into asciidoc and then into html.
-All plugin documentation are placed under one [central location](http://www.elasticsearch.org/guide/en/logstash/current/).

-- For formatting code or config example, you can use the asciidoc `[source,ruby]` directive
-- For more asciidoc formatting tips, see the excellent reference here https://github.com/elastic/docs#asciidoc-guide
-- Separate logstash plugin build documentation in a separate file : BUILD.md

 ## Example

 * with this given data :